sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 12. Test both APIs using `cURL`.
 The input for the `orders` flow is the `order.json` file that was pulled down from the `techguides` github pull.

-If you want to review that the MQ portions are working properly, execute the following:
+## Review MQ Portion

-Open a Terminal Window on Developer Machine:
+To review that the MQ portion is working properly, perform  the following inside a Terminal Window on Developer Machine (signed in as student).

-- Execute `sudo cloudctl login`
+**Note:** ACE created the Queue Manager and there is no MQ Console available.
-- Type userid: `admin` / password: `admin`
+1. Run `sudo cloudctl login`
-- Set the namespace context to `acemq`
+1. Provide the credentials for student: userid: **admin** and password **admin**
-- Execute `kubectl get pods`
+1. Set the namespace context to `acemq`.
-- Find the acemqserver pod and copy the full name to the clipboard ( **Note** - ACE created a Queue Manager and there is no MQ Console available )
+1. Run  `kubectl get pods`
-- Execute `kubectl exec (use your actual pod name here) acemqserver-ib-92e8-01 dspmq` .You will see acemqserver (Queue Manager running)
+1. Find the **acemqserver** pod and copy the full name to the clipboard
-- To Browse a message in a queue: `kubectl exec -it acemqserver-ib-92e8-0 /opt/mqm/samp/bin/amqsbcg NEWORDER.MQ`
+1. Run  `kubectl exec <copied-podname> dspmq` .
+You will see **acemqserver** (the Queue Manager) running.

-You can use MQ Console to check if the message is in NEWORDER.ES queue, using:
+1. To Browse a message on theNEWORDER.MQ queue that you defined earlier, run: `kubectl exec -it <copied-podname> /opt/mqm/samp/bin/amqsbcg NEWORDER.MQ`

-- Open MQ Console on `mq` Helm Repositories
+## Review Event Streams portion

-- Click  `mq-console-https 31694/TCP`
+To review that the message has been correctly published to Event Streams, do the following:

-- Check the message in `NEWORDER.ES` queue on `Queues on QMGR.DEV'.
+>> Hugh: to be completed.

 ## Create API Facades